-The Transnational Legal History Group of CUHK LAW’s Centre for Comparative and Transnational Law is organizing the Third Asian Legal History Conference at the Chinese University of Hong Kong, Faculty of Law, Shatin, New Territories, Hong Kong on 20-21 June 2023.
+The Transnational Legal History Group of CUHK LAW’s Centre for Comparative and Transnational Law is organizing the Third Asian Legal History Conference at the CUHK Graduate Law Centre, Faculty of Law, 2/F, Bank of America Tower, 12 Harcourt Road, Central, Hong Kong on 20-21 June 2023.
 The conference is supported by the Asian Legal History Association.
 Previous Asian Legal History Conferences have been hosted, organized and supported by the Faculty of Law at Hue University, the Faculty of Law at Thammasat University, the Centre for Asian Legal Studies at the National University of Singapore and CUHK LAW.

 The conference aims to bring together a diverse, interdisciplinary group of scholars, researchers and graduate students to share their research findings on topics relating to legal history in Asia.
 The conference is open to scholars anywhere in the world working on Asian legal history, broadly understood, and scholars based in Asia working on any legal history-related subjects.

 Submissions on any subject, providing it pertains to legal history in Asia, will be considered.
 General topics may include:

 - The historical evolution of common law, civil law, and socialist law traditions in Asia;

 - The history of a particular area of law (constitutional law, property law, criminal law, etc);

 - Theoretical and methodological issues involved in studying Asian legal history Dynastic law;

 - Customary law;

 - Colonial law;